quantum-tinkerer/MeanFi/README.md

 - k-grid based self-consistent solvers,
 - superconducting pairing terms.

 For `kT = 0`, the Brillouin zone is treated as a torus mathematically.
 The simplicial backend keeps duplicated seam vertices rather than identifying opposite faces in the cache, but it starts from a seam-safe `2^d` partition of the fundamental cell so no root simplex spans opposite faces.
+Setting `max_subdivisions=0` on `Model` keeps that root mesh only, which is the closest analogue to a very coarse fixed `k` grid.